DiaDeM aims to develop and test a culturally appropriate treatment for depression in people with diabetes in Bangladesh and Pakistan.

 - Examine what it means to have both depression and diabetes from an economic perspective e.g. how much time and money patients and carers spend in accessing care.
 This information will help policymakers in their decisions about provision of appropriate healthcare Alongside the research, we will develop expertise in the research team and local policymakers to make use of research findings in practice and to initiate further research in this area.

 We will establish ‘Community Panels’ comprising people with mental-physical illness and organisations that advocate for them.
 Panels will be fully involved in the programme, providing advice on the conduct of studies and helping to interpret and publicise findings.
 Our findings will be of value to people with depression and diabetes, their families, health professionals, policymakers and researchers.
 We will develop detailed plans together with Community Panels and policymakers to integrate the intervention into routine care (if it is shown to be effective) and to disseminate findings using social media, websites, reports, conferences and newspaper and journal article.

-As with IMPACT there will also be a strong capacity building element to the programme.
-A working group will be established to build our strategy in this area.
+As with the IMPACT Programme there is a strong capacity building element to the Programme.
+A working group oversees our strategy in this area.

 We already have a great output from the team with a Featured Review by the Cochrane Library.
 Our Systematic Reviews on Behavioural Activation are important and well-conducted reviews that Cochrane are placing in the spotlight.
 You can see featured animations explaining Behavioural Activation, and Behavioural Activation in non-communicable diseases.
-You can also access the individual reviews on the IMPACT Outputs and Resources page under the Academic Publications section.
+You can also access the individual reviews on the IMPACT Programme’s Outputs and Resources page under Academic Publications.